codemansam/udacity-assignment-8/README.md

 # Udacity FEND: Optimization Assignment

-Navigate to https://codemansam.github.io/ to visit my optimized site or if running locally open index.html with your browser.
+Navigate to https://github.com/codemansam/udacity-assignment-8 to download project and open index.html with your browser.

 # Optimizations for Portfolio website